-threadTALK Blog Series 12: Thoughts of a Two Time Cancer SURVIVOR with Darlene Denning
+threadTALK Blog Series 12: 2 Time Cancer Survivor Darlene Denning

 What started as an outlet for Darlene to express herself and her interest in beauty and fashion on her YouTube channel turned into something so much more.
 Today, she teaches women all over the world to embrace their age, and shares her struggles with cancer and how she overcame it TWICE!
 We had the honor to interview Darlene and dive deeper into her thoughts and feelings; from when she was told the news not once, but twice, to going through her battles, and how faith has helped her through her toughest times.
 Here is Darlene Denning:

 Q Tell us a little bit about yourself and your YouTube channel.
 What made you want to start creating videos?